-Within the framework of the federal rules, the CPUC seeks to maximize the simplicity of the BEAD grant program given the compressed timeline and the goal of making the program as accessible, fair, and open as possible for a full range of ISPs of all types and sizes, including municipal, county, Tribal, and nonprofit entities.
-Furthermore, it will be important to keep the program manageable in scale given the significant size and complexity of California, the number of existing and emerging ISPs in the State, and the great diversity of unserved and underserved locations.
+Within the framework of the federal rules, the CPUC seeks in this Initial Proposal to maximize the simplicity of the BEAD grant program given the compressed timeline and the goal of making the program as accessible, fair, and open as possible for a full range of ISPs of all types and sizes, including municipal, county, Tribal, and nonprofit entities.
+Furthermore, consistent with public comment and the realities of the compressed timeline, the CPUC seeks as much as possible to keep the program manageable in scale given the significant size and complexity of California, the number of existing and emerging ISPs in the State, and the great diversity of unserved and underserved locations.

 For these reasons, the CPUC anticipates that the grant program should be efficient to administer and should not require lengthy, expansive negotiations with many applicants.
-To that end, the strategies proposed below are designed to include limited negotiations over a shorter period of time, building more time into the window for applicants to prepare their proposals, within NTIA's timeline.
+To that end, and in light of the size and complexity of California, the strategies proposed below are designed to maximize the use of technology to enable an efficient process and to effectively conduct negotiations over a shorter period of time, building more time into the window for applicants to prepare their proposals, within NTIA's timeline.